Anglican Diocese on the Niger

 Originally part of Province Two of the Church of Nigeria when the church was divided into three provinces in 1997, Diocese on the Niger became a diocese in the Province of Niger when the Church was reorganised in 2002.

 The cathedral church of the diocese is the Cathedral Church of All Saints, Ozala, Onitsha.
 Started in 1949, the completed cathedral was dedicated for worship on 1 November 1992.

-The bishop on the Niger is the ordinary of the diocese.
-The current (2011) bishop is the Right Revd Owen Chidozie Nwokolo.
+The Bishop on the Niger is the ordinary of the diocese, and the current Bishop is the Rt.
+Revd.
+Owen Chidozie Nwokolo who was elected as Bishop in 2011.

 History

 The history of the Diocese on the Niger dates back to the Niger expeditions of 1830–1857.
 After the 1841 expedition, the white missionaries realized that Africa was best evangelized by Africans.
 This realization led to Samuel Ajayi Crowther being given a prominent role in the mission team to West Africa especially, the Igbo mission.
 The mission train under the leadership Dr. William Baikie arrived Onitsha on Sunday, 26 July 1857.
 On 27 July 1857 the king of Onitsha, Obi Akazua and his elders-in-council gave the party a warm official welcome.
 Hence, 27 July came to be regarded as the beginning of the Church Missionary Society (CMS) mission in Igbo land.

-J.C Taylor of Igbo origin played a vital role in the early mission activities in Igbo land.
-Rev J.C Taylor laid the foundation of the first Church in Igbo land in 1867, which was dedicated on 16 November 1870.
+The Rev. J.C.
+Taylor of Igbo origin played a vital role in the early mission activities in Igbo land.
+Taylor laid the foundation of the first Church in Igbo land in 1867, which was dedicated on 16 November 1870.

 Samuel Crowther was ordained for the Niger mission on Trinity Sunday in 1844, and consecrated as the first ever black Anglican bishop on the Feast of St Peter, 29 June 1864, by Charles Longley, the Archbishop of Canterbury, at Canterbury Cathedral.
 By this consecration, he became the bishop of the Diocese of Equatorial West Africa, with its headquarters in Onitsha.
-The Diocese of Equatorial West Africa is the forerunner of the Diocese on the Niger.
+The Diocese of Equatorial West Africa was the forerunner of the Diocese on the Niger.